jaxsonp/sci-calc/README.md

 cargo build --release --bin sci-calc
 ```

 This will compile the binary to `target/release/sci-calc`.
-Run the binary with an equation as an argument to evaluate that expression as a one-off, or run it with no arguments to use the calculator in REPL mode.
+Run the binary with an equation as an argument to evaluate that expression as a one-off, or run it with no arguments to use the calculator as a REPL.
 Use ctrl-C or the _exit_ keyword to exit the program.

 ```
 $ sci-calc 5 + 5